knordman/getflags/README.md

                                        each value is pushed to an array, otherwise the last given value will set the flag value */
             required: true          /* Flag is required */ },
         {
+            short: 'd',
+            withValue: true,
+            default: 'when not specified' /* Default value given flag when not specified */ },
+        {
             long: 'some',